Santillanu/Computer-Science-Summer-Work/README.md

 * Playing the piano

 ### Programming Skills - Algorithms
-### Task:
 #### Register with Sololearn and Repl.It .
 SoloLearn is an online learning platform for programming.
 Repl.it is an online platform that allows you to code without the need to install a programming development environment on your machine.
 On Sololearn, select the Python Learning course, and complete modules 1, 2 and 3 that cover fundamentals of programming.
 Throughout the materials, Sololearn provides you with a button that runs the example code provided - however, rather than running the example programs written in Python on Sololearn - type the code out in Repl and run it there.
 The act of typing these examples is Active Learning.")
-* Module 1 - Welcome to Python! to Quotient and Remainder
+*Module 1 - Welcome to Python! to Quotient and Remainder

       print("Hello World!")
       print("Hi")